BTRSupply/btr-swap/README.md

 ## ⚠️ Disclaimer

-This aggregator is under active development and not a commercial product.
+This aggregator is under active development and provided "as-is".
+Underlying API changes may not be immediately reflected in the repository.
-BTR and its team members are not liable for any losses from using this codebase.
-The code is provided as-is and underlying APIs may change.
+BTR team members are not liable for financial losses incurred from using this codebase.

 We welcome issues for bugs or feature requests, and pull requests to improve the package.
+See [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Features